Skip to content

 • Surviving spouse or registered partner: 50% of their statutory share

-Parents no longer have a Pflichtteil right (removed in the 2023 reform).
+Parents lost their Pflichtteil right in the 2023 reform.

-For Bitcoin estates, this means a testator cannot will 100% of their Bitcoin to a charity or a sibling while children survive.
+For Bitcoin estates, this means you cannot will 100% of your Bitcoin to a charity or a sibling while children survive.
 The children retain their Pflichtteil claim.
-If the will violates this, heirs can challenge it (Herabsetzungsklage) within a 10-year period.
+If the will violates it, heirs can challenge through Herabsetzungsklage within a 10-year period.

 The Pflichtteil applies to the estate as a whole, not specifically to Bitcoin.
-But if Bitcoin is the primary asset, it is what the claim lands on.
+But if Bitcoin is the primary asset, that is what the claim lands on.

 The Zurich inheritance tax timeline

-After death, the Zurich process runs as follows.
-The Nachlassbehörde (probate authority) opens proceedings.
+After death, the Nachlassbehörde (probate authority) opens proceedings.
 The estate executor (Willensvollstrecker, if named) or the heirs prepare and submit the Erbschaftsinventar within the deadline set by the cantonal authority, typically 30 days from the opening of proceedings, extendable on request.

 The ZH Steuerverwaltung issues the Erbschaftssteuer assessment separately, typically 12 to 18 months after inventory submission.
 Payment is due within 30 days of the assessment.
 Interest accrues on late payment.

-For a Bitcoin estate, the inventory submission step is where most complexity sits.
-The ESTV Kursliste valuation on the date of death must be correctly applied.
-Self-custody wallet addresses must be identified and balances confirmed.
-Exchange accounts must be listed with balance statements.
+For a Bitcoin estate, the inventory submission step holds most of the complexity.
+You must apply the ESTV Kursliste valuation on the date of death correctly.
+You must identify self-custody wallet addresses and confirm balances.
+You must list exchange accounts with balance statements.

-Executors who are unfamiliar with Bitcoin custody mechanics frequently encounter problems at this stage.
-The seed phrase cannot be submitted to any authority.
-What is submitted is the CHF value and the address evidence that supports it.
+Executors unfamiliar with Bitcoin custody mechanics run aground here.
+The seed phrase never goes to any authority.
+What you submit is the CHF value and the address evidence that supports it.

 Internal links and further reading

 This post covers Zurich inheritance tax rates specifically.
-The broader Swiss Bitcoin tax picture, including capital gains, wealth tax, and CARF reporting, is at Bitcoin Tax in Switzerland.
+The broader Swiss Bitcoin tax picture, including capital gains, wealth tax, and CARF reporting, sits at Bitcoin Tax in Switzerland.

 For the self-custody mechanics that determine whether heirs can actually access Bitcoin after death, see Bitcoin Self-Custody.
-The seed phrase backup and geographic separation protocols there are directly relevant to estate planning.
+The seed phrase backup and geographic separation protocols there map directly onto estate planning.

 The Zurich canton tax page at /en/bitcoin-tax/zh will carry additional Zurich-specific guidance including wealth tax brackets and Steuererklärung filing mechanics when it ships.

-For the full Swiss tax chapter including cross-canton comparison, the book chapter at Bitcoin Taxes Switzerland covers the statutory framework in full.
+For the full Swiss tax chapter including cross-canton comparison, the book chapter at Bitcoin Taxes Switzerland covers the statutory framework end to end.

 This is educational information about Zurich inheritance tax rules as they apply to Bitcoin estates, not tax advice.
 ZH ESchG rates, brackets, and anti-avoidance provisions cited above are based on publicly available ZH cantonal tax law at zh.ch and ESTV guidance at estv.admin.ch.
 Federal rules referenced from fedlex.admin.ch.
 Tax law changes and individual estate circumstances vary substantially.
 Consult a licensed Swiss Steuerberater for personal cases.
 The author is not a tax advisor.